johnroper100/CrowdMaster/README.md

 # CrowdMaster
 __If you are a python coder and want to help, send me an email [here] (mailto:johnroper100@gmail.com) and tell me what you can do.
 I would be glad to have your help.__

-Blender crowd simulation addon inspired by the BlenderPeople script.
+Blender crowd simulation addon inspired by the BlenderPeople script and Pter Noble's Inaite.
 Just run the add-on like you would with any other add-on in Blender.
 You can find the menus in the Node Editor inside the CrowdMaster node tree.
+Documentation is being worked on and will be found in the wiki when done.

 ## About the old code:
 The old code is from the BlenderPeople addon for Blender 2.42 by Harkyman.